The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Results and discussion

 \subsection{eROSITA normalization, temperature, and metallicity profiles}

-For the estimation of the normalization, temperature, and metallicity profiles of Abell 1060, we extracted the cluster spectrum from seven radial annuli within the radial range $0\leq R \leq$ \rtwo.
+For the estimation of the normalization, temperature, and metallicity profiles of Abell 1060, we extracted the cluster spectrum from seven radial annuli within the radial range \mbox{$0\leq R \leq$ \rtwo}.
 The widths of these annuli are optimized such that the S/N declines by a maximum of $2\sigma$ per bin.
 Next, we fitted the cluster spectra with the full spectral model (Eq.\thinspace\ref{eq:clustermodel}) following the procedure described in Sect.\thinspace\ref{sec:spectralanalysis}.
-The best-fit parameters thus obtained for each bin are mentioned in \cref{tab:tempprof} and the normalization, temperature, and metallicity profiles are displayed in \cref{fig:TempNormMetprofile}.\\
+The best-fit parameters thus obtained for each bin are mentioned in \cref{tab:tempprof} and the normalization, temperature, and metallicity profiles are displayed in \cref{fig:TempNormMetprofile}.
+For the $R_\mathrm{500}\leq R \leq R_\mathrm{200}$ bin, the spectrum could not be fitted due to poor S/N. Therefore, we fixed the metallicity of the $\texttt{apec}_\mathrm{ICM}$ component to a range of values between $0.1\leq Z \leq 0.5\,Z_{\odot}$ and represented the median and standard deviation of the \mbox{best-fit} normalizations and temperatures using solid black lines and orange shaded regions, respectively, in \cref{fig:TempNormMetprofile}.
+However, the results from this bin should be interpreted with caution given their dependence on the assumed metallicity range.\\

 In \cref{fig:TempNormMetprofile} (top), we display the radial distribution of the \texttt{apec}$_\mathrm{\texttt{ICM}}$ normalization per unit area until \rtwo.
 The \texttt{apec} normalization is described as